processone/docs.ejabberd.im/content/developer/extending-ejabberd/architecture.md

 virtual hosting.
 It means you can host as many domain as you want on a single ejabberd deployment.

-Instances can be made to be totally independant and invisible for each other if needed (or they can communicate as they would through federation).
+Instances can be made to be totally independent and invisible for each other if needed (or they can communicate as they would through federation).